subh-23/Job-Posting-Form/README.md

 # Job Posting Website for Recruiter

 - Use React Hooks
 - Use Axios to Post data
 - Used Bootstrap for designing

+#### As my university exams are going on, I designed it with very basic styling

 ## Run Locally